X-PLUG/MobileAgent/README.md

 ## 📢News
+* 🔥🔥[9.26] Mobile-Agent-v2 has been accepted by **The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024)**.
-* 🔥🔥[8.23] We proposed PC-Agent, a **PC** operation assistant supporting both **Mac and Windows** platforms.
+* 🔥[8.23] We proposed PC-Agent, a **PC** operation assistant supporting both **Mac and Windows** platforms.
-* 🔥🔥[7.29] Mobile-Agent won the **best demo award** at the ***The 23rd China National Conference on Computational Linguistics*** (CCL 2024).
+* 🔥[7.29] Mobile-Agent won the **best demo award** at the ***The 23rd China National Conference on Computational Linguistics*** (CCL 2024).
 On the CCL 2024, we displayed the upcoming Mobile-Agent-v3.
 It has smaller memory overhead (8 GB), faster reasoning speed (10s-15s per operation), and all uses open source models.
 Video demo, please see the last section 📺Demo.
-* 🔥[6.27] We proposed Demo that can upload mobile phone screenshots to experience Mobile-Agent-V2 in [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent-v2).
+* [6.27] We proposed Demo that can upload mobile phone screenshots to experience Mobile-Agent-V2 in [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent-v2).
 You don’t need to configure models and devices, and you can experience it immediately.
 * [6.
 4] Modelscope-Agent has supported Mobile-Agent-V2, based on Android Adb Env, please check in the [application](https://github.com/modelscope/modelscope-agent/tree/master/apps/mobile_agent).
 * [6.
 4] We proposed Mobile-Agent-v2, a mobile device operation assistant with effective navigation via multi-agent collaboration.
 * [3.10] Mobile-Agent has been accepted by the **ICLR 2024 Workshop on Large Language Model (LLM) Agents**.